Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Eventually, Edward Teach did find a home in North Carolina, where he paid Charles Eden, the governor of North Carolina, a portion of his booty in return for protection and an official pardon for his crimes.
-Although this soon proved to be a front, for Teach went back to piracy within a few weeks and Eden continued to benefit from Blackbeard's booty.
+Although this soon proved to be a front, Teach went back to piracy within a few weeks, and Eden continued to benefit from Blackbeard's booty.

 His Jolly Roger

 All pirates had their very own Jolly Roger or flag that they used as a scare tactic.
-They would raise them as a merchant ship would get close, in order to intimidate the oncoming ships.
+They would raise them as a merchant ship would get close, to intimidate the oncoming ships.
 By instilling this fear, they were able to steal whatever they wanted on most ships without a fight.
 Blackbeard's flag was black with a white horned skeleton holding a spear.
 The spear was pointing at a red heart with blood dripping from it.
-In the other hand, the skeleton is toasting his glass to the devil.
+On the other hand, the skeleton is toasting his glass to the devil.
 Skeletons, blood, and the devil were common themes on Jolly Rogers.

 Queen Anne's Revenge